EvvGC/Firmware/README.md

 #### OR ####

-You may setup your development environment in a more simple manner by following the tutorial Documentation/devEnvSetupNoEclipse.md
+You may setup your development environment in a more simple manner, not needing the full Cygwin by following the tutorial Documentation/devEnvSetupNoCygwin.md